First, a quick game of word association. What word immediately springs to mind when you hear someone say ‘malpractice’? Most likely: ‘medical’.

 But we’re not talking just about being out pocket here – we’re talking actual bodily injury and mental anguish allegedly caused directly by you.
 That’s the kind of suffering it can be difficult to put a price tag on.

-No. Not if it’s a treatment, therapy or some sort of tuition that’s gone wrong.
+You might be wondering whether your public liability insurance might pick up the tab instead.
+Unfortunately, it won't.
+Not if it’s a treatment, therapy or some sort of physical coaching that’s gone wrong.

 Sure, public liability (PL) covers third-party injury, just like malpractice insurance does.
 But PL is concerned with haphazard accidents – like if a client trips over a loose floorboard and breaks a leg.

 What public liability doesn’t do is help pick up the pieces if a client suffers bodily or mental harm in the course of you doing your job.
 That’s what treatment malpractice insurance is for.

 It’s still a good idea to have PL though, especially if clients come to your premises, or you visit them at home.
 It protects you against mishaps – so if your treatment table collapses and your client gets hurt, you’re covered.
 Likewise, if you somehow ruin their living room carpet.

 Anything else I need to know?

 Yes.
 It’s important to understand that treatment malpractice insurance is a ‘claims made’ policy.
 That means you’re only covered for a claim if your insurance is active at two points: